 Demotion - A change in position that reduces the employee's scope of responsibility and compensation.

-Department - A City organizational unit directed and controlled by the Employer and charged with a specific public service function and mission.

-Department Head - A supervisor (as defined herein) charged with the responsibility of managing a department on behalf of the Employer.
-Also called Director or Executive Director in some departments.

 Designee - Any person authorized by the Employer or management official to perform a function with or on behalf of the Employer or management official.

 Discourteous Treatment of the Public - Failure by an employee to treat any member of the general public with respect, in a polite and courteous manner.